 - When did you first notice these symptoms?

 - Are you having trouble moving the affected joint or joints?

 - Are your symptoms affecting your ability to complete daily tasks?

-- Have you tried any at-home treatments so far?
-If so, has anything helped?
+- If you've tried at-home treatments so far, what, if anything, has helped?

 - What is your typical exercise routine?

 - Kalunian KC.
 Clinical manifestations of osteoarthritis. http://www.uptodate.com/home.
 Accessed Jan.
 8, 2015.